RiceComp427-Spring2019/comp427-hw1-paranoia-ptaffet/README.md

   Since physical access to servers is pretty infrequent, the cost of this seems reasonable.
   This countermeasure could be taken one step further by requiring multiple admins to be present, but that extra cost seems excessive.
   - To avoid compromise of administrator credentials or user credentials, passwords should be required to meet a complexity policy.
-  It needs to ensure passwords are essentially unguessable but not so complicated that they are impossible to remember.
+  It needs to ensure passwords are essentially un-guessable but not so complicated that they are impossible to remember.
   - A countermeasure to mitigate against insider leak attacks is to carefully control permission to access documents on a per-user basis and log all accesses to confidential documents.
   The policy for granting access to documents needs to be made as painless as possible (e.g. when a lawyer is assigned to a project, the person who sets the assignment automatically gives them access to the relevant documents).
   The cost of logging accesses is minimal and provides a good deterrence against leakers.